Two teens die in single-vehicle crash in Weld County

 The crash was reported at 11:52 p.m. on Weld County Road 39 just south of Weld County Road 66, about 2 miles north of Greeley.

-The pickup was going south on CR 39 when it went off the side of the road and into a ditch.
+The pickup was going south on WCR 39 when it went off the side of the road and into a ditch.
 The vehicle rolled and hit a power pole, said a CSP spokesperson.

 The driver and passenger were both ejected from the vehicle and died on scene.
 Speed and alcohol are suspected as factors in the crash, the CSP spokesperson said.